 Salt.
 Use sea salt or kosher salt.

 Other ingredients.
-You could also add another type of chiles, roasted garlic cloves, cilantro, or tomatillos.
-The combination of ingredients is endless.
+You could also add another type of chile, roasted garlic cloves, cilantro, or tomatillos.
+The combinations of ingredients are endless.

 STEPS to “molcajetear” THE salsa